-Two weeks ago I posted about grief and loss.
-I talked about what could help – rituals, workshops, talking, being creative, etc. Today I would like to share a little about the two weeks since my last post.
+Last week I posted about grief and loss.
+I talked about what could help – rituals, workshops, talking, being creative, etc. Last year I was on holiday for the beginning of November and it really was such an unexpected gift

 My Reflective Holiday

-Since my last post I have been on holiday by the sea.
+That holiday was by the sea.
 I felt like the universe had offered me this time by the sea to be with my grief and loss – to honour my own life’s journey.

 Grief & Loss Take Many Forms